missoso/my-try-EDA-install-script/README.md

 # Install the EDA license

-In the following file edit the "name" (optional) and add the license on a single line to the field "data" and paste the file contantents in the  CLI
+In the following file edit the "name" (optional) and add the license on a single line to the field "data" and paste the file contents in the  CLI

 ```bash
 cat << 'EOF' | kubectl apply -f -